 “You should negotiate, and say that it looks like you’re demolishing the building, so the buyout should be far greater than what you offered,” Himmelstein says.

 In some cases, it may be possible to stop the demolition plans entirely and stay put in your apartment.
 Himmelstein cites one case of an Upper West Side landlord who claimed he wanted to gut an apartment building and convert it to a townhouse.
 The tenants pushed back, and the case reached the DHCR and went through several postponements before being dropped.

 “They never offered what the clients were demanding for a buyout, and the day before the hearing, the landlord dropped the case and all the tenants got to remain rent-stabilized,” Himmelstein says.
 “This leads me to believe a certain number of demolition cases may not be legit.”

 To up your chances of a large buyout—and make the process more streamlined for everyone involved—Himmelstein recommends talking to your neighbors, forming a tenant association, then as a group hiring a lawyer with demolition experience.
 "What gets people the biggest buyouts in these cases is being able to deliver a vacant building to the landlord," he says.
 "So if everyone is working together, that’s when the biggest money is going to be thrown around."

-See all Ask a Renters' Rights Lawyer
+Read all our Ask a Renters Rights Lawyer columns here.

-Sam Himmelstein, Esq., represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts and many other issues.
-He is a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan.
+Sam Himmelstein, Esq. represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts, and many other issues.
+He is a partner at Himmelstein, McConnell, Gribben & Joseph in Manhattan.
 To submit a question for this column, click here.
 To ask about a legal consultation, email Sam or call (212) 349-3000.